Find a fulfilling career that does good

 Part 5:What’s the biggest and most urgent problem in the world?

-Answer: Most people in rich countries who aim to do good work on health, poverty and education in their home country.
+Answer: Most people in rich countries who aim to do good work on health, poverty, and education in their home country.
 But health in poor countries is a bigger, more solvable problem, and only receives 4% of charitable donations.
-Others work on climate change, but pandemics pose a similar threat, and are over ten times more neglected.
+And we argue there are even bigger and more neglected issues, such as those involving existential risks and smarter-than-human AI.

-Find out what we’ve learned about the world’s most urgent problems:
+Find out what we’ve learnt about the world’s most urgent problems:

-If you’re already interested in a specific area, see all our problem profiles.
+If you’re interested in a specific area, see our:

 Part 6: Which jobs help people the most?

-Answer: When we think of jobs that help people, medicine, teaching and charity work are what first come to mind.
+Answer: When we think of jobs that help people, medicine, teaching, and charity work are what first come to mind.
 But these are not always the highest-impact options.
-To help the most people: (1) focus on the most pressing problems; (2) choose the best method for working on the problem, considering research, advocacy and donating to charity, as well as direct work; and (3) do something with excellent personal fit and job satisfaction.
+To help the most people, think broadly about the paths where you can make the biggest contribution, including research, communications and community-building, taking high-earning jobs to donate to charity, government and policy, and organisation-building.

 Part 7: Which jobs put you in the best position for the future?

-Answer: Especially early in your career, take options that will give you flexible career capital – skills, connections and credentials that will be useful in many different jobs.
-Examples include mathematical graduate studies, consulting, and learning to program.
-Be careful with humanities PhDs, charity jobs and vocational qualifications.
+Answer: Especially early in your career, take options that will give you career capital — skills, connections, credentials, character, and runway that put you in a better position to make a difference.
+Examples include working at high-performing growing organisations, graduate studies in certain subjects such as economics, or learning concrete skills like information security or China expertise.
+Be careful with humanities PhDs, charity jobs, and vocational qualifications.